tillepille/mailsolved-delete-Delivery-failures/README.md

   - The Script searches the MIME 2.0 header
   - puts it on the screen
   - searches for the email in the db and deletes it.
-  - if successfull it deletes the mail to. simply as that!
+  - if successfull it deletes the mail, too.

+  simply as that!